feathersjs/docs/guides/chat/processing.md

 This will include the `user` property using the `userId`, retrieving it from the `users` service to all messages.

+You can learn more about how the `populate` hook works by checking out he API docs for [`feathers-hooks-common`](/api/hooks-common.md).

 ## What's next?

 In this section we added three hooks to pre- and postprocess our message and user data.
 We now have a complete API to send and retrieve messages including authentication.

-In the [frameworks](../frameworks/readme.md) you can now find more resources on specific frameworks like React, React Native, Angular or VueJS and how to create a complete chat frontend with signup, logging, user listing and messages.
+See the [frameworks section](../frameworks/readme.md) for more resources on specific frameworks like React, React Native, Angular or VueJS.
+You'll find guides for creating a complete chat frontend with signup, logging, user listing and messages.
+There are also links to full example chat applications built with some popular frontend frameworks.

 You can also browse the [API](../../api/readme.md) which has a lot of information on the usage of Feathers and its database adaptors.